How Antonio Trillanes Came to Take on Rodrigo Duterte

-Since Senator Leila De Lima was jailed in February, Trillanes, 46, has become the Philippine president’s principal adversary

 The Philippine Senate can lack a sense of political theater.
 Beyond the cockerel chained up outside, the lackadaisical weapons pat-down at the gate, and the “deposit your firearm here” plaque at the sign-in counter, the place has a bland institutional feel.
-Fluorescent light glimmer weakly on its wooden floors, a bellhop pushes its service elevator’s buttons, and bureaucrats sip coffee in its cafeteria.
+Fluorescent lights glimmer weakly on its wooden floors, a bellhop pushes its service elevator's buttons, and bureaucrats sip coffee in its cafeteria.

 Since Rodrigo Duterte became President in June 2016, however, this squat brutalist building in the heart of the Philippine capital has become an arena of unceasing spectacle.
 In its session hall, masked relatives of murdered slum residents have testified against police, a self-confessed hitman claimed to have fed people to crocodiles at the president's behest, a former cop corroborated that hitman's story after a “spiritual awakening,” and the Philippine environmental secretary sang R. Kelly’s 1996 hit, I Believe I Can Fly.
 Local journalists describe the scenes here as the local telenovela, a Spanish loanword meaning soap opera.
 Says a Senate reporter: “Welcome to the circus.”